 Origin and definitions of architecture as need based, cultural, environmental, social, psychological response of human society.
 Architecture as phenomenological mediation of nature.
-Components of architecture: use, means, site, shelter, relation to nature, structure, skin, materials, services, circulation, typology, aesthetics, expression, character, symbolism, experience, etc., History and types of design in architecture- unself-conscious/ self-conscious design, design through craft/ design through drawing, pragmatic/ iconic/ canonic/ analogic design.
+Components of architecture: use, means, site, shelter, relation to nature, structure, skin, materials, services, circulation, typology, aesthetics, expression, character, symbolism, experience, etc., Understanding form in all its attributes as the basis of creating architecture.
+Characteristics of form, Form as embodied in and/or constituted by geometric elements such as point, line, plane, volumes.
+Attributes, generation and interrelationships among elements,